 Paseo de Gracia is a major street in Barcelona that's home to extensive shopping opportunities as well as some of the more impressive architectural achievements in town.
 Whether you're looking for a hotel, a place to shop, or a place to live, you can expect everything to be on the more luxurious side of the spectrum.
 That includes pricing as well.
 The sheer quality of everything this street has to offer, however, makes it one of the best places in town if you're looking to treat yourself.

-This street is best suited for people looking for a more luxurious vacation experience.
+This street is best suited for people looking for a more luxurious holiday experience.
 Paseo de Gracia is largely family-friendly, but there isn't much here that's designed specifically for kids.
-Travelers interested in history will especially enjoy their time here, as this street effectively acts as a showcase for upper-class 19th-century Barcelona, featuring modernista buildings that make the street feel like an open-air museum.
+Travellers interested in history will especially enjoy their time here, as this street effectively acts as a showcase for upper-class 19th-century Barcelona, featuring modernista buildings that make the street feel like an open-air museum.

 What are the highlights of Paseo de Gracia in Barcelona?